namta101/geneticsat/README.md

 **Note, these arguments must be in this exact order each time - there are other arguments you can give that are explained further below**

 This will generate a random 3-SAT problem depending on the number of variables and clauses given, and immediately start solving it.
-It will also generate a file to hold this problem and the results which will be stored in the cnf folder under *fileName*
+It will also generate a file to hold this problem and the results which will be stored under the cnf folder in the given *fileName*

 ### Optional parameters

+The default configuration is Rank Board Selection, Uniform Crossover, Random mutation, Pop.
+Size of 100, Mutation Rate of 0.1, Elitism Rate of 0.95, and restart policy off.
+However, you are able to change any number of these configurations as you wish.

-If you wish to adjust the configuration of the solver, there are multiple parameters you can change, which are listed in the table below:
+The parameters which can be adjusted are listed in the table below:

 | Key         | Appropriate Values |
 | ----------- | ----------- |